Make-School-Courses/MOB-1.2-Introduction-to-iOS-Development/Lessons/09-TabBarController/README.md

 <!-- v -->

 It worked.
-But we are not doing this using a navigation controller.
-A better way would be to have for each tab, its own navigation controller.
+But there's a better way to set the tab bar: Instead of having view controllers as the elements in the array for the tab bar controller, we'll use navigation controllers.

 Using a tab bar controller with a navigation controller makes for a powerful combination.
 You can use them to give the user access to the main interfaces of the app, and to provide left-to-right navigation into more detailed view controllers.